MarcoHassan/AWS-server-/README.md

 This ensures that after a disconnect for whatever reason the program automatically tries to reconnect immediately.

 You can interrupt the execution of the program with the keyboard interrupt command.
-It is moreover advisable to run the program in the background by running the following code
+It is moreover advisable to run the program in the background by running the following code.

 ```
- nohup ....
+nohup python src/twystream.py &
 ```

-Moreover due to the set up of a log file of reference in the python script you will be able to follow and check the operations of the program by inspecting the **twitter.log** file generated at the beginning.
+Moreover due to the set up of a log file of reference in the python script you will be able to follow and check the operations of the program by inspecting the **.log** file generated at the beginning.

 **Congrats!** You have at this stage a fully functional program automatically downloading and importing the tweets of your specific interest.
 You can find them both in your database as well as in the csv file.